Human rights in Thailand: Government attitude toward NGOs and activists

-In 1976, Thai police, military personnel and others, were seen shooting at protesters at Thammasat University.
-Many were killed and many survivors were abused.
+In 1976, Thai police, military personnel and others were seen shooting at protesters at Thammasat University.
+Many protesters were killed, and many survivors were abused.

-In early 2021, the Thai government led by Prime Minister Prayut Chan-o-cha adopted a draft law, Draft Act on the Operations of Not-for-Profit Organizations, to regulate non-governmental organizations (NGOs).
-The bill was mentioned by Amnesty International as an effort to pass repressive legislation to silence civil society groups and NGOs.
+In early 2021, the Thai government led by Prime Minister Prayut Chan-o-cha adopted a draft law, the Draft Act on the Operations of Not-for-Profit Organizations, to regulate non-governmental organizations (NGOs).
+The bill was mentioned by Amnesty as an effort to pass repressive legislation to silence civil society groups and NGOs.

-In November 2021, Prayut's government started an investigation into whether Amnesty International Thailand (AITH) had broken any laws after ultra-royalists called for AITH to be expelled for its support of pro-democracy activists, such as Panusaya (Rung), facing prosecution on royal defamation cases.
-Under the strict laws against insulting the monarchy, more than 1,600 activists were charged on security laws, including at least 160 people charged with a potential prison term of up to 15 years.
-Prayut had assigned the Ministry of Interior and the Royal Thai Police to look into the matter; meanwhile, the Yellow-Shirts, pro-government groups, rallied in front of the Silom Complex in Bangkok to gather up to one million signatures in support of a campaign to expel AITH from Thailand.
+In November 2021, Prayut's government started an investigation into whether Amnesty International Thailand (AITH) had broken any laws; this occurred after ultra-royalists called for AITH to be expelled for supporting pro-democracy activists, such as Panusaya (Rung), who was facing prosecution on royal defamation cases.
+Because of the strict laws against insulting the monarchy, more than 1,600 activists were charged under security laws, including at least 160 people charged with a potential prison term of up to 15 years.
+Prayut had assigned the Ministry of Interior and the Royal Thai Police to investigate this matter.
+Meanwhile, the People's Alliance for Democracy (known as Yellow-Shirts), pro-government groups, rallied in front of the Silom Complex in Bangkok; their goal was to gather up to one million signatures to support a campaign to expel AITH from Thailand.